A crossbred variety of camellia sinesis developed in Kenya, purple tea grows at up to 7,500-feet elevation.

 Anthocyanins are the polyphenols responsible for the deep purple color of King Tea.
 Apart from being highly beneficial to health, they act as indicators of pH—the scale that reveals the acidity in a watery solution.
 As lemon is acidic, the anthocyanins in the tea simply respond to their new environment, and turn the liquid pink as a result.
 You won’t damage the nutritional value of the tea in any way by adding lemon.
 You just make it more fun to drink.

 Sorry other tea, purple tea is just better.
 King tea with a little MCT Oil and stevia is my new afternoon obsession.

 — Aubrey Marcus, Onnit Founder

-California Prop 65 Warning: This product contains chemicals known to the State of California to cause birth defects or other reproductive harm.
-Click here to learn more about this mandatory warning.
+California Prop 65 Warning: Consuming this product can expose you to chemicals including arsenic (inorganic), cadmium, lead, nickel, and/or mercury, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
+Learn more

 We implement a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access any information on our website.
 We incorporate physical, electronic, and administrative procedures to safeguard the confidentiality of your personal information, including Secure Sockets Layer (SSL) for the encryption of all financial transactions through the website.
 We use industry-standard, 256bit SSL encryption to protect your personal information online, and we also take several steps to protect your personal information in our facilities.
 For example, when you visit the website, you access servers that are kept in a secure physical environment, behind a locked cage and a hardware firewall.
 After a transaction, your credit card information is not stored on our servers.